Insights / Due Diligence in Uncertain Times: Assessing Tech Partners for Success

 1. Choose the Right Project

 Technology requires a commitment of time and money, so review your priorities and assess each potential candidate.
+Project management is key to keeping priorities in check and the contract organized.
 Look over your list of options and ask yourself:

-Initiatives with a clear business benefit will generally get better buy-in and higher quality participation.
+• Why do initiatives with a clear business benefit typically receive better buy-in and higher-quality participation?

-Clarity of vision is a key factor in ensuring a successful outcome.
+• Is clarity of vision a key factor in ensuring a successful outcome?

-Integration testing can be very time-consuming and requires a higher level of coordination.
+• Integration testing can be very time-consuming and requires a higher level of coordination, does your team have the time?

 2. Do a Self Examination

-If you’re looking at outsourcing a high impact software development with potential for significant benefit, but where the scope of work or complexity is high, you need to be willing to accept a greater level of risk.
+If you’re looking at outsourcing high-impact software development with the potential for significant benefit, but where the scope of work or complexity is high, you need to be willing to accept a greater level of risk.
 Companies compatible with this approach usually have one or more of the following characteristics:

-Key stakeholders are relatively mature in their role – or are new to the role, but seen as good “systems thinkers”.
+• Key stakeholders are relatively mature in their role – or are new to the role, but are seen as good “systems thinkers”.

-Employees are able to collaborate within teams and cross-functionally.
+• Employees can collaborate within teams and cross-functionally.

 3. Select the Right Software Outsourcing Partner

 This step is the most critical one.
-Make sure your software partner has the capabilities to take on every aspect of the project, from the requirements and planning phases, to the actual development of the product, to the testing and evaluations.
-Look for outsourcing firms that can provide senior programmers who have a broad range of engagements under their belt, can ramp up quickly and provide you with examples of high-level, high-quality products used in your industry.
+Make sure your software partner has the capabilities to take on every aspect of the project, from the project requirements and planning phases to the actual development of the product, to the testing and evaluations.
+Look for outsourcing firms that can provide senior programmers who have a broad range of engagements under their belt, can ramp up quickly, and provide you with examples of high-level, high-quality products used in your industry.

 Due diligence in the partner selection process will make all the difference in the success of your outsourcing engagement and ultimately, the quality of your software.
+They are your service provider but at the same time, a partner so try to consider both sides when outsourcing.
 Here are just two important aspects to consider:

 Skills Matter